bids-standard/bids-specification/src/04-modality-specific-files/03-electroencephalography.md

 ## Landmark photos (`*_photo.jpg`)

-Photos of the anatomical landmarks and/or fiducials placed on the anatomical landmarks.
+Photos of the anatomical landmarks and/or fiducials.

 Template: